SAP-samples/teched2022-XP160/exercises/2_Set up/2_Universal ID.md

 ![](../images/Register_for_Trial.png)

-If you don not need to register with sap.com, click on "Log in" on the right (alternatively login here: https://cockpit.hanatrial.ondemand.com/trial/).
+If you don not need to register with sap.com, click on "Log in" on the right.